-Affiliated health care organizations are Delta Regional Medical Center in Greenville, Greenwood Leflore Hospital in Greenwood, University of MS Medical Center Grenada in Grenada and Merit Health Northwest Mississippi in Clarksdale.
+Affiliated health care organizations are Delta Regional Medical Center in Greenville, Greenwood Leflore Hospital in Greenwood, University of MS Medical Center Grenada in Grenada and Northwest Mississippi Medical Center in Clarksdale, Bolivar Medical Center in Cleveland, and Chicot Memorial Hospital in Lake Village, AR.
 Clinical assignments are at the discretion of the college.